 - a.
-Unless duly authorised no councillor shall: - i. inspect any land and/or premises which the Council has a right or duty to inspect; or - ii. issue orders, instructions or directions. - iii. contact One Voice Wales for advice (with the exception of the Chair or Vice-Chair).
+Unless duly authorised no councillor shall: - inspect any land and/or premises which the Council has a right or duty to inspect; - ii. issue orders, instructions or directions; or - iii. contact One Voice Wales for advice (with the exception of the Chair or Vice-Chair of the Council)